From Scratch

 WantedBy=multi-user.target

-If you did everything right, the Lemmy logs from journalctl -u lemmy
+If you did everything right, the Lemmy logs from sudo journalctl -u lemmy

 which should give a successful response, looking like {"site_view":null,"admins":[],"banned":[],"online":0,"version":"unknown version","my_user":null,"federated_instances":null}